Oregon employment assistance and job training programs.

 Veterans resources and services are provided by the Oregon Employment Department.
 The state has specialists stationed in many town and cities to assist.
 Get advice and support in transitioning back into the civilian workforce.
 Access information on training opportunities available to veterans and their spouses.
 Counselors will help people get connected with representatives who provide résumé and application assistance, specialized vocational guidance, access to specialized workshops and clubs, information on Oregon government employment and federal opportunities and more.
 All veterans will always receive priority and will be notified of any openings before anyone else.

 WorkSource Centers are located across the state.
-Counselors from the sites can help clients search for work, explore career paths, and will also help them assess their current skills.
+Counselors from the sites can help clients search for work, explore career paths, and will also help them assess their current skills, both math, reading, and technical.
 Get help in connecting directly with local businesses and employers.
 The centers offer clients with job listings in Oregon, referrals and hiring events; free internet access for job search; résumé and application assistance; training workshops; and free access to phones, copiers, fax machines, and other equipment.

 Get assistance in sharpening job search skills.
 Staff from the centers will help clients identify skills and strengths; help them learn how to interview and network; find out what businesses value; and get information on local businesses and even the pay scales they have in place.
-Or get information on skills training, adult basic education, including GED and English language learning, local apprenticeship programs, continuing education, and take part in skill and interest assessments.
+Or get information on skills training, adult basic education, including GED and English language learning, local apprenticeship programs, writing book reviews as a job, continuing education, and take part in skill and interest assessments.

 Locations of Oregon Workforce Job Centers